sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/gitlab.md

 3. Assume username equivalency between Sourcegraph and GitLab (warning: this is generally unsafe and should only be used if you are using strictly `http-header` authentication).

-> WARNING: It can take some time to complete [a full cycle of repository permissions sync](../permissions/#sync-duration) from a code host.
+> NOTE: It can take some time to complete full cycle of repository permissions sync if you have a large number of users or repositories.
+[See sync duration time](../permissions/syncing.md#sync-duration) for more information.

 ### OAuth application